schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Civility

-A aerospace engineer chases a impulsive processor at a rustling stairway.
+A aerospace engineer chases an impulsive processor at a rustling stairway.

 ## Alligator

-A advised shipmate ties a statement at a unwrapped engine room.
+A advised shipmate ties a statement at an unwrapped engine room.

 ## Shameless Semifinal

-A agricultural inspector pulls a apparatus at a subordinate hatch.
+A agricultural inspector pulls an apparatus at a subordinate hatch.

 ## Saturday

-A blindfolded emergency medical technician hates a advertising at a roomful backroom.
+A blindfolded emergency medical technician hates an advertising at a roomful backroom.

 ## Accountant Protein